East Parish Burying Ground: Location

 East Parish Burying Ground fronts on Centre Street on the west and on Cotton Street on the south, but the actual corner of those two streets is occupied by city-owned Loring Park, a long, narrow tract of 13200 sqft, whose longest side fronts on Centre Street.
-East Parish burying ground is bordered on the north and east by lands of the Centre Street congregation of the Missionary Franciscan Sisters of the Immaculate Conception.
-Across Centre Street is the campus of the former Newton College of the Sacred Heart, which is now owned by Boston College, which uses the campus for its Law School as well as to house freshmen.
+East Parish Burying Ground is bordered on the north and east by lands of the Centre Street congregation of the Missionary Franciscan Sisters of the Immaculate Conception.
 Cotton Street is the approximate boundary between Newton Corner to the north and Newton Centre to the south.

 Current status

-East Parish Burying Ground is owned today by the City of Newton, which lists it as Centre Street Cemetery with an area of 125620 sqft.
+East Parish Burying Ground is owned today by the City of Newton, which lists it as "Centre Street Cemetery" with an area of 125620 sqft.
 Historic Newton manages the preservation of the graves and tombs of Newton's City-owned historic burying grounds.